 General and administrative expenses consist of salaries, legal, accounting and related administrative services and expenses associated with general management, finance, information systems, human resources and investor relations activities.
-The \$153 decrease of continuing general and administrative expenses to \$559 for the three month period ended June 30, 2013 compared to the \$712 for the same period in 2012 was due primarily to lower expenses related to employees together with expenses for legal and consulting services in connection with the acquisition of CollabRx in 2012.
-This was offset by higher expenses for facilities, accounting and stock compensation.
+The decreases in general and administrative expenses of \$370 and \$1,011 for the three and six month periods ended December 31, 2013, respectively, compared to the same periods in 2012 was due primarily to lower expenses related to employees together with lower expenses for stock compensation, legal and consulting services.